massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, a criminal record is sealed or restricted once the defendant is found not guilty.
 Sealing a record after conviction is rare, and the federal judge will determine if such action is in the best interest of the law.
 The judge is compelled to seal a criminal record if the convict’s representative provide justification showing that:

-• the record will not be useful in any future investigations
+• The record will not be useful in any future investigations

-• the record might be misused in the future
+• The record might be misused in the future

-• the record may put the society at risk
+• The record may put the society at risk

 Based on the U.S. Federal First Offender Act, an individual with no prior convictions but found guilty of possessing a controlled substance can have the charges and conviction completely expunged provided that he is below 21 years old.
 Any other juvenile records may also be restricted or sealed if appealed under U.S. Code § 5038.
 Also, once a conviction is found to be unconstitutional, or due to government misconduct, the record will be dismissed by the Attorney General and sealed by the judge.
 Federal ex-convicts in Massachusetts wishing to seal or expunge their federal criminal records are required to petition a federal licensed judge in writing.